openfun/kubic/README.md

 `kubectl exec hashicorp-vault-i -- vault operator unseal $VAULT_UNSEAL_KEY`, with *i* going from 0 to the number of pods.

 Now, your vault is fully operational.
 First authentication is possible with the root token.
 The vault has to been unsealed everytime a pod is destroyed, or for any other reasons detailed in Hashicorp Vault's documentation.

+### Automatic configuration

+The Vault may be automatically initialized and unsealed.
+This is done by executing the script `init.sh` in the `vault` folder, with the following command : `./init.sh`.
+Then follow the instructions and your Vault should be ready to use at the end.

 **Initial configuration**